-Where staff are concerned about an adult working with children in the school, they should use report the concern to the headteacher.
-If there is a requirement to make a notification to the headteacher whilst away from school, this should be done verbally and followed up with an email to the headteacher.
+Where staff are concerned about an adult working with children in the school, they should use normal school protocols of reporting to the Headteacher.
+If there is a requirement to make a notification to the Headteacher whilst away from school, this should be done verbally and followed up with an email to the Headteacher.

-Concerns around the Headteacher should be directed to the Chair of Governors: Nicola Read.
+Concerns around the Headteacher should be directed to the Chair of Governors: Linsey Garr.

-The Local Authority will continue to offer support in the process of managing allegations.
+The school will continue normal safeguarding protocols in the process of managing allegations.

-Safeguarding Training and Induction
+Safeguarding Training and induction